docker/docs/api/dtr_1_3_user_repo_access.md

 # Docker Trusted Registry 1.3 User-Owned Repository Access

-User accounts can be granted `read-only`, `read-write`, or `admin` level access to any repository that is owned by another user account.
+User accounts can be granted `read-only`, `read-write`, or `admin` level access to any repository owned by another user account.

 **`read-only`**